 Curriculum materials centers are essential to the instructional and research needs of students and faculty in programs preparing educators for P-12 schools.
-These guidelines describe essential elements of administration, services, and collections for curriculum materials centers.
+These guidelines describe essential elements of administration, services, and collections for curriculum materials centers in all university and college settings.

-These guidelines are intended for administrators at all levels of post-secondary education, particularly education deans and department chairs; library deans; librarians responsible for curriculum materials centers; and accrediting and licensure agencies.
+These guidelines are intended for administrators at all levels of post-secondary education, particularly education deans or department chairs; library deans or directors; librarians responsible for curriculum materials centers; and accrediting and licensure agencies.